 A surplus on the Housing Revenue Account will enable a projected transfer of £8.4 million to the new build reserve and meet the forecasted £2.5 million to the reserve for future capital at year-end.
+The transfer to the New Build reserve is £7,372 higher than budgeted due to total income being slightly lower than budgeted.

 Progress against significant capital projects on the approved programme as outlined in section 7 are underway.
-The Council expects to spend £59.74 million on its capital schemes by the end of the financial year.
+The Council expects to spend £60.444 million on its capital schemes by the end of the financial year.

-The Council's underlying need to borrow to finance the capital programme is expected to be £36.89 million by 31 March 2022, against an estimated position of £94.59 million.
-The lower underlying need to borrow is a result of slippage on both the approved and provisional capital programme as detailed in paragraph 7.3 to 7.6 of the report.
+The Council's underlying need to borrow to finance the capital programme is expected to be £37.78 million by 31 March 2022, against an estimated position of £94.59 million.
+The lower underlying need to borrow is a result of slippage on both the approved and provisional capital programme as detailed in paragraphs 7.3 to 7.6 of the report.

-The Council held £211 million of investments and £344 million of external borrowing on 30 November, which includes £193 million of HRA loans.
+The Council held £204 million of investments and £339 million of external borrowing on 30 September, which includes £193 million of HRA loans.
 Officers confirm that the Council has complied with its Prudential indicators in the period, which were set in February 2021 as part of the Council's Capital and Investment Strategy.

-Recommendation to Corporate Governance and Standards Committee
+Recommendation to Committee

-That the Committee notes the results of the Council's financial monitoring for the period April 2021 to 30 November 2021 and makes any comments it feels appropriate.
+That the Committee notes the results of the Council's financial monitoring for the period April to September 2021 and makes any comments it feels appropriate.